Your Money: The Rules

 When it comes down to reasons to do something versus excuses not to do it, there will always be more excuses.

 Humans can be a negatively-charged lot.
 Consider that society has trained the majority of people out there (myself included) to think in terms of "Well, I can't do this because . . .."
-Our minds revert to this whenever we're confronted with a task or goal that seems even a little bit formidable.
+Our minds revert to this whenever we're confronted with a task or goal that seems even a little bit uncomfortable.

 So, starting now, direct your thought processes into a U-turn.
 Live with the words, "I will do this because . . .."
 Write them down.
 Those five words are how big accomplishments get off the ground.